Skip to main content

 Pre-requisites

-2. NVIDIA drivers with CUDA support must be installed.
-We recommend updating to the latest driver for your GPU, following NVIDIA’s instructions.
+1. AMD Drivers and ROCm or NVIDIA drivers with CUDA support must be installed.
+We recommend updating to the latest driver for your GPU, following AMD’s instructions or NVIDIA’s instructions.

-• When you create a job, you will recieve an id_token.
-The developer site also has a download agent link.
+• When you create a job, you will receive an id_token.
+The developer site also has a convenient cURL link that will copy the commands required to download and run the agent using the token for that job.

-• On the system you want to test, download the agent and run /bin/sh ./agent -api-key to have it execute.
-You can also add -verbose as an argument to get more detail as it runs, or -quiet if you want no output for use in an automation script or pipeline.
+• On the system you want to test, download the agent and run /bin/bash ./agent -api-key {id_token} --setup to have it execute.

 Example using shell to execute: